rustcoreutils/posixutils-rs/README.md

 minimizing bloat.

-Implementation goals include clean, safe Rust code and maximal use of Rust community crates.
+Implementation goals include clean, safe Rust code and maximal use of small Rust community crates.
 This project's utilities should "look like normal Rust programs."

 Contributions are welcome.
 Developers and helpers, please read [CONTRIBUTING](CONTRIBUTING.md) for details.